flavinooliver/javascript-course/git-commands.md

 - staged files - storaged files to be commited
 - unstaged files - files witch need to be staged to commit
 - untracked files - Files witch git not known.
+- remote - A reference to a GIT repository. wich usually defilt to being o'origin" name.
+- branch - Is like a separated version of your code that you can work on independently  at the same time.

 ## commands
 __to use git commands it needs to use git prefix write the command__